mwbowers/mwbowers.github.io/manuals/migrations/mssql-embedded-sql.md

 ---
-title: Migrated Embedded SQL Statements to SQL Server
+title: "Mastering Migration of RPG Embedded SQL: Tips & Tricks"
-description: This document outlines the process and considerations for migrating embedded SQL statements to SQL Server, including syntax adjustments, performance implications, and compatibility issues.
+description: "Unlock the power of RPG embedded SQL in MSSQL.
+This guide offers insights, best practices, and tips for effective database management and queries."
 ---

 ## Overview